SignalK/SensESP/docs/pages/internals/index.md

 ## Sensors

 Sensors are classes that read value from some real-world source and provide them to the rest of the system.
-Building on the concepts described above, a `Sensor` subclass is a `ValueProducer` of certain type, a `Configurable`, and a `Startable` (even though the default `start()` method does nothing and is usually not overridden).
+Building on the concepts described above, a `Sensor` subclass is a `ValueProducer` of a certain type, a `Configurable`, and a `Startable` (even though the default `start()` method does nothing and is usually not overridden).
 In other words, it is something that you can attach Observables or Consumers to, which can store and retrieve its own configuration (and can be configured via the web interface), and can define its own startup routine.

 Like ValueProducers, all Sensors inherit from the `SensorT<T>` template class, and there are pre-specialized classes for convenience: `FloatSensor`, `IntSensor`, `BoolSensor`, and `StringSensor`.